zufre/sinatra-nested-forms-lab-superheros-cb-000/README.md

 1. Create a route that responds to a POST request at `/teams`
 2. Have the form send a POST request to this route.
-2. Render a template that displays the submitted team data and each member's data.
+2. Upon submission, render a template that displays the submitted team data and each member's data.

 ## Final Output